 The image to the right is one of my originals, called, "Inhale, Exhale Love" (sold.)
 It shows a giraffe standing by her Heart Tree companion nibbling on red "Heart Fruit."
 Notice that the fruit makes its way down her long neck until it permeates the heart with love as shown by the change in color.
 Now the Giraffe spreads love with her every breathe as evidenced by the white hearts floating in the sky.

 I begin with my vision and a drawing on a black canvas.
 In this example I used a light outline of the design and filled in with same sized dots in various shades of the same color.
-There is a careful use of negative space even though it is minimal.
+There is a careful use of negative space even though it appears to be minimal.

 In other paintings I have used various dark colored bases rather than outlining and often use a variety of dot applicators.
-It is also fun to add dot on top of top of dot to create a sense of dimension.
+It is also fun to add a dot on top of a dot to create a sense of dimension.
 In whatever technique, the dots always create a sense of movement and fun as they lead your eyes around the canvas.

 In the New Works page, you will find a few for sale.
-And..don't forget to create your own Aboriginal Dot Art at my dot Painting Workshop.
+And..don't forget you can create your own Aboriginal Dot Art in my Dot Painting Workshops.

-As always we begin with a meditation for my dot Painting Workshop everyone with a vision.
-Each participant receives a pre-painted black canvas, an easel, acrylic paints, q-tips and stencils.
+As always we begin with a meditation to receive inspiration in my Dot Painting Workshop.
+Each participant receives a pre-painted black canvas, an easel, acrylic paints, dot tools and templates.
 The project begins with tracing the chosen image, adding design elements, outlining it and then applying dots.
 It is truly amazing how people reveal their distinct style almost immediately.
 Many become hooked on painting.
 Some like to add jewels to their work.
 At the end of class students love to share the vision and process behind their original Aboriginal Dot Art.
 These paintings are genuinely framable!
 In the end participants are amazed by their creations and come to understand themselves just a bit better.